algorandfoundation/algokit-utils-py/docs/source/capabilities/client.md

 ## Network configuration

 The network configuration is specified using the `AlgoClientConfig` type.
-This same type is used to specify the config for [algod](https://developer.algorand.org/docs/sdks/python/), [indexer](https://developer.algorand.org/docs/sdks/python/) and [kmd](https://developer.algorand.org/docs/sdks/python/) SDK clients.
+This same type is used to specify the config for `algod`, `indexer`, and `kmd` [SDK clients](https://github.com/algorand/py-algorand-sdk).

 There are a number of ways to produce one of these configuration objects: